Five easy steps for setting up SSL on HomeAssistant utilising Let’s Encrypt Certbot

 So I did this: added the time conditions with after and before.

-I don’t have time conditions there, but I will add them later once I have verified everything works correctly.
+I didn’t have time conditions there as time of writing this, but I added them later once I had verified everything works correctly.
 With Home Assistant it’s better to build things gradually.
 Then you know easier what does not work and what does.

 I also wanted to have things like: If electricity is more expensive than 15c/kWh, decrease heating by 1C: